Using WSL in Windows

 ../_images/container_flash_uart.gif

-Internal USB-serial
+Internal USB-to-Serial

 ../_images/container_flash_uart_internal.gif